 #6 – You do not know if buyers find your content engaging

 Content for sales enablement is ultimately aimed at customers.
-You won’t be able to see how buyers interact with your content with Google Drive.
+You won’t be able to see how buyers interact with your content with Google Drive like you would in other sales content management systems.

 You cannot see how many prospects have viewed your content in Google Drive.
 Additionally, you won’t know how much time they spent viewing collateral or how many pages they read.
 Also, you will not be able to determine if a prospect downloaded or shared content.